spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/restricting-resource.md

 ## How it Works?

-In Kubernetes, the resource restrictions is implemented as _Resource Requests_.
+In Kubernetes, the resource restrictions are implemented as _Resource Requests_.
 You can read more about it [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#how-pods-with-resource-limits-are-run).